 Never spray chemical pesticides or other treatments on lilacs or other plants in your garden if you have a dog.
 These can be dangerous for dogs.
 Keep Fido away from plants in public gardens just in case they have been sprayed.

 Dogs can have allergic reactions to anything.
 If your dog eats a lilac and then drools, or their face starts to swell, then they may be experiencing an allergic reaction.
-This can go away within minutes, but dogs can have reactions that are quite strong.
+This can go away within minutes, but dogs can have quite strong reactions.

 Allergic reactions may cause your pup to become dull, vomit, and have trouble breathing.
 If you think your dog is having an allergic reaction, contact your veterinarian straight away.